julia-walti/Design-Project-2022/README.md

 site

 ### Requirements
+In order to create a prediction for the heating demand of one or multiple building, the script Deployment.py (or DeploymentV2.py) needs to be run in the command prompt with the GeoJSON containing the buildings characteristics and the weather data as argument.
 ## Recreate deployment
 In the deployment folder, you can find:
 - Deployment.py script that runs in the command prompt with the GeoJSON filepath as argument.
 It uploads an output file with the 24 hours prediction in the same entitie for one building.